Doctoral Internship in Clinical Psychology

 - Completed AAPI application

-- Cover letter (in your letter, please specify if you are interested in the Manhattan site, the Brooklyn site, or both)
+- Cover letter (in your letter, please specify which sites you are interested in being considered for)

 - Three letters of recommendation